thompsonmikej/Heroes-And-Villains-Lab/README.md

 catchphrase – CharField
 super_type – ForeignKey

-(/2.5 points) As a developer, I want my API to serve the “supers” app’s content on the following urls paths:
+As a developer, I want my API to serve the “supers” app’s content on the following urls paths:
 Paths must match these exactly!
 ‘127.0.0.1:8000/api/supers/' - optional params
 ‘127.0.0.1:8000/api/supers/<int:pk>/’

-(/5 points) As a developer, I want to create a GET by id endpoint that does the following things:
+As a developer, I want to create a GET by id endpoint that does the following things:
 Accepts a value from the request’s URL (The id of the super to retrieve).
 Returns a 200 status code.
 Responds with the super in the database that has the id that was sent through the URL.

-(/5 points) As a developer, I want to create a POST endpoint that does the following things:
+As a developer, I want to create a POST endpoint that does the following things:
 Accepts a body object from the request in the form of a Super model.
 Adds the new super to the database.
 Returns a 201 status code.
 Responds with the newly created super object.

-(/5 points) As a developer, I want to create a PUT endpoint that does the following things:
+As a developer, I want to create a PUT endpoint that does the following things:
 Accepts a value from the request’s URL (The id of the super to be updated).
 Accepts a body object from the request in the form of a Super model.
 Finds the super in the Super table and updates that super with the properties that were sent in the request’s body.